-- Fortified Orange Juice
+Fortified Orange Juice

 A freshly squeezed glass of orange juice might not have enough calcium to meet a percentage of the daily needs, but the packaged juice provides a great alternative.

-Greens like broccoli, collards, and kale help make the bones strong.
+Greens like broccoli, collards and kale help make the bones strong.
 Make these a part of your salads or smoothies to derive maximum benefit.

-Daily exposure to sunlight is essential for good bone health.
+Dry fruits and nuts are other excellent sources of calcium and vitamin D. Daily exposure to sunlight is essential for good bone health.
 The human body can produce vitamin D only in the sunlight, and that is needed to keep the bones healthy.
 Growing kids, old people, and pregnant women, those who stay indoors mostly must take extra care of their bone health.

 Also Read: 9 Reasons You Need Vitamin D

 Disclaimer: The information included at this site is for educational purposes only and is not intended to be a substitute for medical treatment by a health care professional.
 Because of unique individual needs, the reader should consult their physician to determine the appropriateness of the information for the reader’s situation.